spencer-mcguire/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    - .forEach only iterates over the given array, while .map creates a new array.

 2. What is the difference between a function and a method?

+    - a function is stand alone, a method is bound within an object-and can be passed from object to object.

 3. What is closure?

+    - code that is identified elsewhere that we can use for later.

 4. Describe the four rules of the 'this' keyword.

+    - window binding(global), implicit binding(object left of dot), explicit binding(call, apply, bind are used) and new binding(new keyword used).

 5. Why do we need super() in an extended class?

+    - super replaces object.create, which in turn tells the ‘child’ class to inherit the props of the object it is extending from.

 ## Project Set up